Streeting calls for national debate about smoking outside pubs

 One health leader told BBC News: “”But there’s an increasing nervousness that if it continues much longer, it could spook patients and make it really difficult to raise staff morale.
 Hope is important.”

+“But if you don’t have an accurate diagnosis, you won’t provide the correct prescription.

+“And when you put protecting the reputation of the NHS above protecting patients, you’re not helping the NHS, you’re killing it with kindness.”

-During his speech, the Health Secretary is also expected to hail Labour’s success in “ending the junior doctors’ strikes” after an above-inflation Government pay deal worth 22.3% was accepted by the British Medical Association.
+During his speech, the Health Secretary also hailed Labour’s success in “ending the junior doctors’ strikes” after an above-inflation Government pay deal worth 22.3% was accepted by the British Medical Association.

 But the Government faces further questions over how it will resolve an ongoing dispute with nurses after its offer of a 5.5% rise was rejected.